 Limited pay life insurance is a great asset that is often used by those interested in infinite banking or using it for a life insurance retirement plan.

 You see, one huge advantage of whole life vs other permanent life insurance products is fixed premiums.
 When you buy a policy, you know that, no matter how long you need to keep the coverage in place, your premiums will never increase.

-It makes budgeting easier and avoids a situation where a dramatic premium increase later in life forces you to give up the coverage.
+Having a policy with fixed premiums makes budgeting easier and prevents a situation where a sudden premium increase later in life might force you to give up the coverage.

-But there’s something even better than knowing your premiums will never increase—not having to pay any more premiums at all.
+However, there’s an even better option than knowing your premiums won’t increase – not having to pay premiums at all.

 For financial planning and budgeting purposes, a paid-up policy is purely an “asset,” without any corresponding “liability” to pay premiums.